Praxis Tech Review

 Recommended For

-iGaming operators on SoftSwiss/EveryMatrix/Playtech. iGaming operators running on SoftSwiss, EveryMatrix, Softgamings, Playtech, Delasport, BetConstruct, Groove, Altenar, BOSS., Dot.iGaming, or NuxGame.
-The platform connectors are pre-built.
-Going live on the SoftSwiss platform took 3 hours per the public case study, and the partnership made Praxis available to 300+ existing SoftSwiss casino brands.
+- iGaming operators on SoftSwiss/EveryMatrix/Playtech. iGaming operators running on SoftSwiss, EveryMatrix, Softgamings, Playtech, Delasport, BetConstruct, Groove, Altenar, BOSS., Dot.iGaming, or NuxGame.
+The platform connectors are pre-built, and going live on the SoftSwiss platform took 3 hours per the public case study, with the partnership making Praxis available to 300+ existing SoftSwiss casino brands.
 If you are on one of these platforms, the integration math is already done for you, which is rarely true with general-purpose orchestrators like Corefy or Primer.

-Multi-region casinos needing local PSP coverage.
+- Multi-region casinos needing local PSP coverage.
 Operators that need true multi-region coverage.
-Praxis routes to 600+ PSPs across 200+ currencies, and the December 2025 regulatory expansion added Peru, the Philippines, and Brazil specifically for regulated-market operators.
-The CIS, MENA and LATAM coverage is stronger than what you get from EU-only orchestrators.
-Stake's published reason for picking Praxis in November 2025 was exactly this — flexible payment infrastructure that adapts to local preferences and regulatory requirements as Stake expands market by market.
+Praxis routes to 600+ PSPs across 200+ currencies, and the December 2025 regulatory expansion added Peru, the Philippines and Brazil specifically for regulated-market operators.
+The CIS, MENA and LATAM coverage is stronger than what you get from EU-only orchestrators, and that coverage is the reason Stake gave for picking Praxis in November 2025: flexible payment infrastructure that adapts to local preferences and regulatory requirements as Stake expands market by market.

-Forex and trading brokers with high-risk acquiring.
+- Forex and trading brokers with high-risk acquiring.
 Forex and trading brokers, not just gambling.
 The founders came out of Forex before iGaming, and the platform integrations include CRMs that are explicitly broker-focused (B2Core, Skale CRM, FYNXT) alongside Salesforce and HubSpot.
-If you run a high-risk vertical that uses the same multi-PSP, multi-currency, decline-recovery patterns as iGaming, Praxis is built for that workload.
-This is also where the Match2Pay crypto gateway integration comes from — Forex brokers wanting to accept crypto deposits in fiat-denominated trading accounts.
+If you run a high-risk vertical that uses the same multi-PSP, multi-currency, decline-recovery patterns as iGaming, Praxis is built for that workload, which is also where the Match2Pay crypto gateway integration comes from: Forex brokers wanting to accept crypto deposits in fiat-denominated trading accounts.

 Not Recommended For

-Teams needing direct acquiring.
-Teams that want direct acquiring, not orchestration.
-Praxis doesn't process payments.
-It routes them to PSPs that do.
-You still need contracts with actual acquirers like Nuvei, Solidgate or Paysafe for every market you want to cover.
-If you want one provider that handles both the orchestration logic and the acquiring license, look at Nuvei or Solidgate instead — they bundle both, with published pricing for Solidgate specifically.
+- Teams needing direct acquiring.
+Teams that want direct acquiring rather than orchestration.
+Praxis doesn't process payments; it routes them to PSPs that do.
+You still need contracts with actual acquirers like Nuvei or Paysafe for every market you want to cover.
+If you want one provider that handles both the orchestration logic and the acquiring license, look at Nuvei instead, since it bundles both under a single contract.

+- Crypto-first operators.
 Crypto-first operators.
-Crypto-first operators.
 Praxis is not a crypto gateway.
-It supports crypto only through connected PSPs (Match2Pay, Choise.com ecosystem, and whatever crypto PSP you wire up).
-If 70%+ of your deposits are in crypto, you want a native crypto provider — CoinsPaid, NOWPayments, Triple-A, or CoinGate — running directly, not behind another orchestration layer that adds fees and adds nothing for the crypto-specific compliance flow.
+It supports crypto only through connected PSPs (Match2Pay, the Choise.com ecosystem, and whatever crypto PSP you wire up).
+If 70%+ of your deposits are in crypto, you want a native crypto provider (CoinsPaid, NOWPayments or CoinGate) running directly, not behind another orchestration layer that adds fees and adds nothing for the crypto-specific compliance flow.

-Non-iGaming verticals seeking general-purpose payments.
+- Non-iGaming verticals seeking general-purpose payments.
 Non-iGaming verticals looking for general-purpose payments.
 The platform supports e-commerce, but it isn't where the product strength is.
-The eleven gaming-platform connectors, the iGaming-tuned decline recovery, the focus on geo-targeted method selection — these don't move the needle if you sell physical goods.
+The eleven gaming-platform connectors, the iGaming-tuned decline recovery and the focus on geo-targeted method selection don't move the needle if you sell physical goods.
 Adyen, Stripe or Checkout.com will give you cleaner SaaS pricing, broader e-commerce plugin ecosystems, and tighter integrations with general-purpose platforms like Shopify and WooCommerce.

 Geographic Coverage